 - Biting or licking the wound site where exposure occurred

-- Staggering or falling down, with eventual paralysis.
+- Staggering or falling, with eventual paralysis.

 Rabies is almost always fatal.
 Once symptoms of rabies appear, the animal will usually die within 7-10 days.